 - I like to start everyone on mute and then take people off.

 - I like to tee up 1-2 quizzes in case I want to check where their heads are at or need a quick break before changing topics.

 - I’ve been showing people how to use the Whiteboard and am suggesting student-led graphic drawings of the class content, and rotate students (a Howard Rheingold thing)

-- I also like Howard’s ideas of rotating student roles – student tech support of other students, organizing the chat for CCLE, doing search around the chat to add value and links for the class, etc.
+- I also like Howard’s ideas of rotating student roles – student tech support of other students, organizing the chat, doing search around the chat to add value and links for the class, etc.